 People who are familiar with this place know of this depression.

-(Translated into English from Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason)
+(Translated into English from Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason)

 The sign by the farm

-The name of the farm is Skinnastaður, but in this folklore, it is Skinastaðir with one "n".
-And Skinnastaðir as I mentioned earlier.
+The farm's name is Skinnastaður, but in this folklore it is spelled Skinastaðir with one "n".
+And Skinnastaðir, as I mentioned earlier.

-We don't know when this is supposed to have taken place, but this farm is first mentioned in the Sturlunga Saga, when Bishop Guðmundur góði Arason at Hólar in Hjaltadalur back in 1232 visited Skinnastaðir/Skinnastaður.
+We don't know when this is supposed to have taken place, but this farm is first mentioned in the Sturlunga Saga, when Bishop Guðmundur góði Arason at Hólar in Hjaltadalur visited Skinnastaðir/Skinnastaður back in 1232.

-I have mentioned Bishop Guðmundur góði - the Good, in many of my travel-blogs, f.ex.:
+I have mentioned Bishop Guðmundur góði - the Good, in many of my travel blogs, for example:

 Hotel Laugarhóll at Strandir - hot Pools and Sorcery in Abundance